“Nothing is permanent about our behavior patterns except our belief that they are so.”

 I have been a mover and shaker since I was born.

 Growing up in Toronto, Ontario I was involved in every sport available to me.
 I was enamored with training, health and rehabilitation.
-I knew I wanted to pursue a career in this field and enrolled at the University of British Columbia eventually graduating with a Bachelor of Human Kinetics in 2006.
+I knew I wanted to pursue a career in this field and enrolled at the University of British Columbia earning a Bachelor of Human Kinetics in 2006.
 During this time, I spent as much time moving as studying as a varsity track and cross country athlete.

 I became a Kinesiologist at a boutique gym after graduating.
 I soon realized I am not a fan of gyms or weight lifting.
 I decided to further my education to expand my knowledge of the human body, disease and recovery.
 I completed my Bachelor of Nursing at the University of Calgary in 2009 and began working in Vancouver’s DTES with HIV and HepC infected IV drug users.
 I was still shifting from one career to the next, filling my brain with information and my filing cabinet with certificates, but still feeling unsatisfied.

 As I helped women recover from birth, I realized my own family was in dire need of some help and healing.
 As new and young parents we were navigating uncharted territory.
-Night terrors, meltdowns, anxiety, sensory processing issues, insomnia, constipation…the list goes on.
+Night terrors, anxiety, sensory processing challenges, insomnia, constipation…the list goes on.
 We visited medical practitioners, ran tests, bought seamless socks, special shoes, tagless pants, hired parenting coaches, went to family counsellors, modified diets and yet as we addressed each issue individually it seemed something else got worse.

 I was blown away by the clarity and calm that enveloped my mind.